frankstepanski/node-express-course/week4/readme.md

 ### HTTP Response Object

-After a web server receives an HTTP request, it will process and respond to the request.
+After a web server receives an HTTP request, it will process and send an [HTTP reponse](https://developer.mozilla.org/en-US/docs/Web/HTTP/Messages#http_responses) to the client.

-The web server first responds with the protocol version in use, the status code and status message.
-Like HTTP request headers, there are HTTP response headers.
+ - protocol version in use, the status code and status message.
-HTTP response headers often provide the browser with instructions for handling the response and security requirements.
+ - headers: instructions for handling the response and security requirements.

-The response body contains the data that is being sent to the client.
-The response body is optional.
-If the response status code is 204, then the response body is ignored.
-If the response status code is 200, then the response body is required.
+ - body: data that is being sent to the client.

 ![http response](images/http-response.png)

 ### REST APIs